1. What tools and supplies will you need

 - Using protective covers on seats

-5. Considerations for Child Car Seats
+5. Cleaning of Child Car Seats

 The small size of chill car seats make them most prone to getting extremely dirty.
 Kids constantly eat in them, plus there's always the possibility of spit-up and vomit decorating the surface.
 Keeping a pack of wet wipes in your car will help remove the worst of such occurrences immediately after they happen.
 Follow these tips when it comes time to deep clean a child's car seat.